thomasgouveia/rik/docs/proposals/scheduler/README.md

 - Schedule / Unschedule a workload on the worker
 - Receive simple metrics from the worker
 - Knowing whether the worker can handle a workload
-- Lift up to the controller a workload when it gets stopped (expected or not)
+- Forward to the controller a workload when it gets stopped (expected or not)

 ## Schematic